mallocator/Winston-Rolling-File-Appender/README.md

 	my.2012-08-10.log
 	my.log ( -> symbolic link to latest log file)

-The transport has been used and tested on linux machines.
-No idea if this works on windows.
+The transport has been used and tested on Linux machines.
+No idea if this works on Windows.

+# Deprecation Warning

+This project is no longer actively maintained.
+If you're looking for a rotating log transport, you can find alternatives on npmjs.org such as [winston-daily-rotate-file](https://www.npmjs.com/package/winston-daily-rotate-file)

 # Usage